isomerpages/mlaw-corp/_covid19/02-C-OTPs-and-S-and-P-agreements.md

 *	The Act does not waive any regulatory requirements.

-*	Specifically buyers of <u>private properties who wish to negotiate with the developer for an extension of the option Period</u>, must also write to the Controller of Housing via email at [ura_coh_registry@ura.gov.sg](mailto:ura_coh_registry@ura.gov.sg) for approval to extend the OTP (if the developer is a licensed private housing developer).
+*	Specifically, buyers of <u>private properties who wish to negotiate with the developer for an extension of the Option Period</u>, must also write to the Controller of Housing via email at [ura_coh_registry@ura.gov.sg](mailto:ura_coh_registry@ura.gov.sg) for approval to extend the OTP (if the developer is a licensed private housing developer).

 *	You can check whether the developer is a licensed private housing developer at [https://spring.ura.gov.sg/lad/ecoh2/main/homes.cfm](https://spring.ura.gov.sg/lad/ecoh2/main/homes.cfm).